 As we’ve stepped into the feature space and it’s become much more mainstream, [however] … I don’t think you can live in 2022 on the Internet and not know that [a racist] voice and rhetoric exists in the world today.
 I think it’s quite fun watching the fans of — whether it’s Bridgerton, whether it’s us, whether it’s anything else in this space — let them reply to the racist stuff.
 It’s amazing seeing people rally behind it.

 You can do these things the way they’ve always been done, or you can choose to do it a little bit differently.
 I think it really boils down to that.
 What’s the fun of doing anything the way it’s always been done?
-May as well do something that’s more inclusive, fresh, and interesting by utilizing the best talent possible.
+May as well do something that’s more inclusive, more fresh, more interesting, utilizing the best talent possible.
 The positives are always going to outweigh the negatives.

 As a new director, or new to making feature films, what did you learn while directing this movie?